2019 / 2020 applications here

 Course available through blended / online distance learning.

-This course will provide a comprehensive overview of Medical Law with a focus on both domestic and European in that area.
+This course provides a comprehensive overview of Medical Law with a focus on both domestic and European in that area.
 Participants will develop an understanding of the practical application of Medical Law principles, the legal obligations on medical professionals and regulatory practice.

 Medical practitioners should note that this course has been approved for 15 external CPD credits by the College of Psychiatrists in Ireland, on the basis of full attendance and completion of the course.
 External CPD credits approved by the medical training bodies in Ireland (College of Psychiatrists, Royal College of Physicians, College of Anaesthetists and Irish College of General Practitioners) benefit from mutual recognition and approval as between those bodies.